-The Shopping website might know what claims it needs for the website itself but it probably doesn't know what claims the shopping API requires in order to be able to place orders.
+The Shopping website might know what claims it needs for the website itself but it probably doesn’t know what claims the shopping API requires in order to be able to place orders.
 So requiring the client to request claims for the API is usually not a good idea.
 Instead we map the claims to scope, and then also map these claims to tokens, so that some claims end up in the tokens that the client can read, and some end up in the tokens that the API can read.
-For more details about these mappiings see claims explained.
+For more details about these mappings see claims explained.

 With the requirements defined in the problem section we get the following mapping table:

 openid scopes are standard scopes with standard claims mapped to them from the OpenID Connect Specification.